Campus Improvement Plan

 Problem Statements Identifying Family and Community Engagement Needs

-Problem Statement 2: When trainings are offered for interactive experiences for learning or volunteer experiences, attendance is low.
 Root Cause: Some families lack the flexibility in their schedules to be actively involved during the school day or outside of the school day.

 Goal 1: Student Achievement